 Other hollow sculptures.
 Click on pics for more.

-Below is a an idea that was stewing in my head for awhile.
+Below is a an idea that was stewing in Chris' head for awhile.
 The objective is to make a massive arch using less sand in less time than can be done with normal box forms.
 This is accomplished with two sets of forms set in symmetry, with longer forms on top connecting the two sets while using a 'bridge' inside the connecting form to keep the sand in.
 Worked like a champ.
 Pulled it together in Huntington Beach on another Sand Masters episode.
 Arch proved to be extremely durable...could of walked across it.
 Click on pics to read more.

-Even though the above pics show a successful and easier way to make a large arch, I wanted to improve on that design, using even less time and less sand.
+Even though the above pics show a successful and easier way to make a large arch, Chris wanted to improve on that design, using even less time and less sand.
 Below shows the first attempt to do so.
 Click on the pics to read more.

 Yet another simple idea for making an arch (w/help from Thys van Bourgondien).
 A series of 5-gallon buckets with the bottoms cut out and each one sliced on one side, then duck taped shut.
 The pic below show it's ease, each one filled with sand while making the arch.
 A piece of wood is set in between to keep the buckets from toppling inwards.
 When done, simply cut the tape and remove each one individually.
 Note, this is only the arch section, you can make this as tall as you want by setting this arch on 2 separate towers of round forms.

 This was an experiment to test the strength of the sand we use in the Florida Keys.
 It sets at 16 feet high with only a 3 foot wide base.
 It sat there for months in hard blowing 25 knot winds all day...completely intact.
 We called it 'Beastie'.
 Click on pics to read more.